yeasy/cello-archived/docs/terminology.md

 # Terminology
-* Chain: a hyperledger cluster with unique access REST API addr.
+* Cluster: a hyperledger cluster with unique access REST API addr.
 * Node: a single docker host API, maybe a vm, host or cluster.
-* Server: this pool manager service.
+* Master | Server: this pool manager service.